YottaDB/YDBDoc/MessageRecovery/errors.rst

 - A process owning a critical section dies (most likely because of a kill -9) and the OS gives its PID to another process.
 To reclaim the inappropriately held critical section, YottaDB first checks whether the process is alive and whether it holds the critical section.
 On finding that the process is alive but does not hold the critical section, YottaDB concludes that it is not safe to free the critical section and alerts the operator with this message.

 - The process holding the critical section is using a non-Isolated command such as ZSYSTEM, BREAK or a timed command in a way that creates a deadlock or a live-lock.
-YottaDB attempts to limit this by limiting the time a process using one of these commands can hold a critical section, but the use of non-Isolated commands and the settings for $ZMAXTPTIM and / or the environment variable $gtm_tpnotacidtime may be such that MUTEXLCKALERT messages are generated.
-Revise your settings for $gtm_tpnotacidtime and $ZMAXTPTIM appropriately.
+YottaDB attempts to limit this by limiting the time a process using one of these commands can hold a critical section, but the use of non-Isolated commands and the settings for $ZMAXTPTIM and / or the environment variable $ydb_tpnotacidtime may be such that MUTEXLCKALERT messages are generated.
+Revise your settings for $ydb_tpnotacidtime and $ZMAXTPTIM appropriately.

 - There is an IO bottleneck that caused YottaDB to slow down: YottaDB detects that process pppp is currently using the critical section lock.

 Action: Monitor the system to determine whether there is a process with process id pppp and whether that process is a YottaDB process.

-Implement a script to get a stack trace for process pppp or take other appropriate action and use the $gtm_procstuckexec environment variable to activate it before the block process sends the MUTEXLCKALERT message.
+Implement a script to get a stack trace for process pppp or take other appropriate action and use the $ydb_procstuckexec environment variable to activate it before the block process sends the MUTEXLCKALERT message.

 Identify and terminate process pppp to release control of that resource.
 If the process is a YottaDB process, use a MUPIP STOP to terminate it.
 If a process of another application, use an appropriate mechanism to stop it.